Purchasing and Accounting

 Most software and technology purchases should go through UT Market if possible.
 If software or technology cannot be found in UT Market, please contact the Business Contracts office about the item request prior to purchasing it.
 If you have any questions regarding the purchase of software, please contact your CBS team prior to purchase.
 The preferred format is download, and price will affect purchase method.

 UT Market is an electronic procurement system that enables shoppers to browse for products across multiple suppliers, and can be used to conveniently purchase a variety of items for academic and administrative use.

 Today's Business Solutions (TBS) is the name of the vendor with whom UT Austin has contracted for purchasing of office supplies.
 All office supplies should be purchased through TBS, unless there is a documented availability issue or competitive pricing issue.
 Call CBS for more info.

-- Please do not include the wire transfer fee on the voucher unless a separate account number will be use to pay the fee.
+• Please do not include the wire transfer fee on the voucher unless a separate account number will be use to pay

 Note: Please do not send any copies to Cash Management.